oskariorg/oskari-frontend/tests/rpc/rpc-tests.md

 ## Running the tests

 SpecRunner.html runs the defined specs.
+Open it from server (for example http://localhost:8080/Oskari/tests/rpc/SpecRunner.html).

 ### All tests